Cipher Department of the High Command of the Luftwaffe: Organisation

 The structure of Chi-Stelle was essentially the same since the beginning of the war and had developed along two main lines.
 Tactical evaluation from 1943, had become predominant and had resulted in the establishment of early warning and flight tracking systems.
 The development of tactical evaluation was fostered by the increasing strength of Allied air raids on both the occupied countries and Germany, and it far exceeded the importance of strategic evaluation.
 This work culminated in the creation of the ZAF [Ref 3.2.4], a central Meldeköpfe for the defence of the Reich.
 The Chi-Stelle remained both indifferent and helpless in the face of this development, with the result that the position of Chief Signals Intelligence, a parallel headquarters had to be created to manage signals matters pertaining to Germany.
 Secondly, the unification of the Chi-Stelle, that by 1942 had expanded into an organisation of division strength and was urgently in need of an independent administrative system in consideration of its special function, finally in 1944, proved most necessary.
 Discussions to solve this problem had begun in 1941, but postponed continually.
 However, since Chi-Stelle planned and supervised all signals intelligence operations from the beginning, it could easily act as its own central administrative authority.
 In the spring of 1944, the first of these reorganisations took place.
 All signal intelligence units including the Chi-Stelle which previously had been under the command of the Ministry of Aviation, were now placed under the tactical command of the Chief Signals.
 3rd Division, Lt.
 Colonel Ferdinand Feichtner whose rank was (Generalnachrichtenführer) (General Nafue III).

 This centralisation in tactical matters and the decentralisation in administrative affairs to the field command units led to difficulties in guidance and supply.
 As a result, in November 1944, after an abortive order by Hermann Göring to unify all Luftwaffe signal intelligence units through combining all listening, jamming and radio traffic units as part of Air Signal Regiments, a new comprehensive organisation was finally created.
 This new organisation unified all home and field units into independent air signals Regiments and battalions with unit numbers ranging from 350 to 359.
-The administration was centralised and subordinated to a Senior Signal Intelligence Officer, Generalmajor Klemme, a veteran signals officer, who held the position of (Höherer Kommandeur der Luftnachrichten-Funkaufklärung).
+The administration was centralised and subordinated to a Senior Signal Intelligence Officer, Generalmajor Wilhelm Klemme, a veteran signals officer, who held the position of (Höherer Kommandeur der Luftnachrichten-Funkaufklärung).

 From 1941 to 1944 the signals intelligence battalion in the Marstall consisted of: